TEEC and azimuthal correlations in forward {\gamma}-hadron production in proton-proton and proton-lead collisions at LHC: Results

 For the FoCal kinematics the parton-level events were generated at a center-of-mass energy of 8.8 TeV per nucleon in \KaTie, for both pp and p$Pb$.
-The colored partons were produced within an extended pseudorapidity window of $2.8 < \eta < 6.1$ and the direct photons with $3.8 < \eta < 5.1$.
+The colored partons were produced within an extended pseudorapidity window of $2.8 < \eta < 6.1$ (comparing to the experimental acceptance) and the direct photons with $3.8 < \eta < 5.1$.
 We further imposed a minimum transverse momentum condition of 7 GeV on both the parton and the direct photon (we discuss the sensitivity of this choice later in this section).
 For ATLAS kinematics the center-of-mass energy was set to 8.16 TeV per nucleon and the parton and the direct photon were required to have a minimum transverse momentum of 5 GeV.
 Here, the partons were produced within the extended pseudorapidity $1.7 < \eta < 5.0$, and the direct photons with $2.7 < \eta < 4.0$.
 Although the ATLAS detector covers both hemispheres, we only focus on the forward region for the purpose of this study.
-For both kinematical setups we require that the minimum distance $R$ between the final states in the $\eta - \phi$ plane is $>0.1$.
+For both kinematical setups we require that the minimum distance $R$ between the partonic final states in the $\eta - \phi$ plane is $>0.1$.
 At parton level, the factorization and renormalization scales were set to the average $p_T$ of the final states.
 As mentioned above, the partons were generated within a slightly broader pseudorapidity window, as compared to the constraints applied on the hadrons.
 This is to account for hadrons produced within the detector acceptance but produced from partons emitted outside this range.

 To construct the final observables we collect the photons and charged hadrons with $2.7 < \eta < 4.0$ for the ATLAS kinematics and with $3.8 < \eta < 5.1$ for FoCal.
 The photons were required to have a minimum transverse momentum of 5 GeV in both cases.
 No such transverse momentum constraints were imposed on the hadrons.
 However, we only choose the events where at least one hadron possesses transverse momentum above a $p_{T\,\mathrm{Trig}}$.
 We study the impact of this $p_{T\,\mathrm{Trig}}$ later in this section.
+We summarize these kinematic cuts in Table \ref{kin}: